CHIMAI-A/MTJ/README.md

 2. Labeling Images

-For this step, labeling was done manually on the Edge Impulse website.
+For this stage, labeling was done manually on the Edge Impulse website.
 After labeling the images, the dataset was divided into training and testing data with a ratio of 8:2

    ![Label ](https://github.com/CHIMAI-A/MTJ/assets/146721485/c97e7707-e915-4cd4-a49f-6fdb1386567b)

 3. Designing Impulse

+   In this stage, we designed our impulse for the sake of creating and training the model.
+We configurated our images, set parameters and generated features.
+We also needed to set the settings for the neural network that will be used for training.

    Create impulse
    ![image](https://github.com/CHIMAI-A/MTJ/assets/146721485/3890bd8d-3d37-453c-a789-4227414ba917)